 1.2.
 False arrest

 Police may lawfully arrest suspects when they have probable cause to believe they committed a crime.
 During an arrest, suspects are held against their will until a judge determines whether to release them.

-Police make a false arrest in violation of the Fourth Amendment when they either:
+Police make a wrongful arrest in violation of the Fourth Amendment when they either:

 - lacked probable cause to believe a crime occurred2

 Under the Fourth Amendment, police may use no more force than reasonably necessary when making an arrest.
 For instance, police should use very little force on arrestees who are cooperative and put up no resistance.
 But if the arrestee fights back, police may act in self-defense and do what is reasonably necessary to overtake him or her.3

 Police may never use deadly force to arrest someone suspected of only minor or non-violent crimes.
 Deadly force is justified only when the suspect poses imminent danger, and there is a substantial risk he/she will harm others.
 Police are never allowed to use carotid chokeholds.

 Due to the recent murders of Elijah McClain and George Floyd at the hands of law enforcement agencies, demands for police accountability are at an all-time high.
 And officers must intervene if they witness fellow officers breaking these rules.
 In excessive force or wrongful death cases, body camera footage serves as vital evidence.4